Color and Light: Painting from an Impressionist Point of View – Spring 26/Thu

 • most important- large tube of Titanium white.

-You can add viridian green, cadmium yellow and cadmium orange if you like
+Optional: viridian green, cadmium yellow, and cadmium orange

 8 ounce tubes are good for the colors, with a larger tube of white